 Despite the different recommendations, most experts agree that women should talk to their doctors about breast cancer screening from 40 years of age onward.

 There is no way to prevent breast cancer.
 However, certain lifestyle decisions can significantly reduce the risk of breast cancer as well as other types.

 - following a healthful diet containing plenty of fresh fruit and vegetables

 - getting enough exercise

 - maintaining a healthy body mass index (BMI)

-Women should think carefully about their options for breast-feeding and the use of HRT following menopause, as these can affect the risk.
+Women should consider their options for breastfeeding and the use of HRT following menopause, as these can also increase the risk.

-Preventive surgery is an option for women at high risk.
+Preventive surgery is also an option for women at high risk of breast cancer.

 Other than skin cancer, the cancers that most often affect women include:

 - thyroid cancer